Kavalam Narayana Panicker: Career

 In 1993 Erin B. Mee directed his play Ottayan in New York City.
 The Village Voice said: "the haunting pungency of a rich Asian folk-theatre tradition shines through every stylized gesture."

 Erin B. Mee devotes an entire chapter of her book Theatre of Roots to Panikkar's work.
 His work is also the subject of the volume K.N.
 Panikkar: The Theatre of Rasa edited by Udayan Vajpeyi.
 His play Aramba Chekkan is included in Drama Contemporary: India, edited by Erin B. Mee and Erin B. Mee conducted an interview with him for PAJ magazine and his work is the subject of an interview by Erin B. Mee in Seagull Theatre Quarterly: 1995 "The Use of Folk Philosophy in Kavalam Narayana Panikkar's Poetic Theatre of Transformation."
 Seagull Theatre Quarterly 7:58-62.

 He has remained a consultant at Asianet Communications and vice-chairman for Sangeet Natak Akademi, New Delhi.

 Personal life

-He was married and had two sons.
-He lived in Thiruvananthapuram with his wife Saradamani and also had another house in his native village of Kavalam.
+Kavalam lived in Thiruvananthapuram with his wife Saradamani and also had another house in his native village of Kavalam.
 He had two sons — Kavalam Harikrishnan and Kavalam Sreekumar.
-Kavalam Harikrishnan served as BHASABHARATHI's Chief contact person before he died of cancer in October 2009.
+Kavalam Harikrishnan, the elder son, served as Bhasabharathi's Chief contact person before he died of cancer in October 2009.
 His younger son Kavalam Sreekumar, is a singer in Kerala.
 Sreekumar sang folk and light music numbers over three decades.
 He also sang for Malayalam films over the years.